Updated December 2, 2018.

 - This amount includes all compensation expenses and other expenses you and your employees will incur in attending the management training.
 These expenses include transportation, lodging, meals, and wages of your attendees.

-- You should anticipate that it will require 17 weeks to train a Director of Operations, 13 weeks to train a General Manager, and 9 weeks to train an entry-level Assistant Manager.
+- You should anticipate that it will require 10 weeks to train a Regional Manager, 8 weeks to train a General Manager, and 6 weeks to train an entry-level Assistant Manager.

 - This amount also includes amounts you must reimburse the franchisor for the expenses of its front-of-house trainers, back-of-house trainers, and bar trainers.